 New Mexico: The French since the 1500s explores 500 years of the history of French, French-Canadian and other French-speaking people in New Mexico and their life in the “Land of Enchantment”.

-If you wish to be notified when my book comes out, hopefully in 2016, please let me know at email@example.com .
+If you wish to be notified when my book comes out, hopefully in late 2019, please let me know at firstname.lastname@example.org .
 I will keep your name and e-mail address confidential.

 This book will follow the pioneering journeys, struggles and triumphs of French immigrants, some famous like Cavelier de La Salle , Jean L’Archevêque and Jacques Grolet of La Rochelle, founders of today’s Archibeque and Gurule dynasties; Pierre Vial, John Frémont, Charles Beaubien, Francis Aubry and Archbishop Lamy; and many other individuals and families whose descendants still maintain vibrant links with their relatives in France.